badindev/badindev/README.md

 <h3 align="left">About me:</h3>

-My name is Lucas Badin and I'm support at [Pro5M Bot](https://pro5m-bot.com/) and developer in [After City](https://aftercity.online/).
+My name is Lucas Badin and I'm support at [Pro5M Bot](https://pro5m-bot.com/).
 I'm from Brazil, living in Porto Alegre.
 You can find me on Discord.

 <h3 align="left">Languages:</h3>